apsz3/concrete/README.md

 This demo does not have a REPL. `python3 concrete.py` will run the code in `demo.ccr`.
 Expressions that are ill-typed are commented out in the demo code.
 Remove the comment and re-run the command to see the compiler errors.

+Warning: the implementations here aren't pretty, and have known bugs.
+I've put them on Git specifically for my application here.
+First, they represent fast-moving experimentation; to this end, they are written in Python, my primary language, which conveniently has robust builtin types, compared to C. Next, they could certainly be designed more efficiently with better practices.
+However, I am generally happy with the features accomplished thus-far.

 The below code is copied from `demo.ccr`

 ```